Dr. Judith Hubbard (BS Caltech 2005, PhD Harvard University 2011) — publications

 Dr. Kyle Bradley (BS Caltech 2005, PhD MIT 2012) — publications

-Who are we?
-Until three years ago, we were professors: doing research, teaching students, writing grants.
-We were doing fieldwork in countries around the world.
+Before we started Earthquake Insights, we were faculty: doing research, teaching students, writing grants.
+We were conducting fieldwork in countries around the world.
 We were writing papers.
 We were discovering how earthquakes work.
 But something was missing...

 We saw a huge gap between what we were doing — studying earthquakes — and the people who were impacted by those events.
-So, we decided to try to fill that gap.
-We quit our jobs, moved around the world, and started this project: a newsletter aimed at helping people around the world understand why they were feeling shaking.
+So, we quit our jobs, moved around the world, and started this project: a newsletter aimed at helping people around the world understand why they were feeling shaking.

 But we don’t just want to tell people what’s going on — we want to show them.
 That’s why each of our posts includes brand-new maps, graphs, and 3D models showing how earthquakes work.